cgilroy/baseball-bets/README.md

 It takes data from the MLB API and compares certain key matchup statistics (as indicated by my friend) to decide which games he should bet on.
 When one team has won at least 13 more categories than the other, they are deemed a good bet (highlighted green on the web app).

+Live games display the up-to-date score as well as inning data such as base runners, outs, strikes and balls.

 The app also includes a scheduled backend worker function which loads and stores historical stats data so that daily results can be viewed or downloaded for analysis.

 ## Skills Developed